ppy/osu-wiki/news/2020-07-06-new-beatmap-spotlights-season-summer-2020.md

 date: 2020-07-06 07:00:00 +0000
 ---

-For the first time since our initial announcement, the Renewed Beatmap Spotlights boot off with its first Summer Season and a plethora of rewards for everybody joining the brand-new competitive, seasonal League.
+For the first time since our initial announcement, the renewed Beatmap Spotlights boot off with its first Summer Season and a plethora of rewards for everybody joining the brand-new competitive Seasonal League.

 ![](/wiki/shared/news/banners/beatmap-spotlights.jpg)